cmu-sei/juneberry/docs/specs/model_configuration_specification.md

 ### lr_schedule_args
 Keyword args to be provided to the lr_schedule_fn function during construction.

-### metrics
-A list of either metric names (e.g. "accuracy") or plugins that have a FQCN and optional kwargs.

 ### optimizer_fn
 The name of an optimizer function, such as "tensorflow.keras.optimizers.SGD."
 If a learning rate scheduler is specified via (lr_schedule_fn), it will be constructed and supplied to the optimizer as `learning_rate` during